jpmitiguy/ExcelProjectFall2022/README.md

 ## Help

-* Program will delay after printing "Refreshing data..." if there's no internet connection.
+* If program delays after printing "Refreshing data..." there may be no internet connection.
 It will continue to run after a short time.
+* If program still delays after printing "Refreshing data..."
+Excel may be unresponsive.
+If you've already followed the steps under "Before First Run of Program Above," try closing the excel file, killing the active python terminal, and running main.py again.
 * If program prints "Check for possible errors", there may not be up-to-date stock/mutual fund information

 ## Authors